nerdfiles/proposal-planning/readme.md

 a market surface?

 Oh, "graceful degradation"?
 "Progressive enhancement"?
 "Mobile-first"?
 "Design-first"?
 "API-first?"
 "TDD"?
 "IoT"?
 "Captioning?"
 "Localization"?
+"BIPS"?
+"Smart" contracts, "smart" that? "[handshake wallets][handshake]"? "the ecological impact of hash-cracking"?
 Is the browser war still on?
-How ever does one decide what to do in how things are going in the web of things?
+How ever does one decide what to do in how things are going in the web of things, or the "most hostile development environment imaginable" (Douglas Crockford, programmer)?

 ## The State of Play